FLAT® Tech Impresses Chicago-based Restaurant Group

 Nick: First, it’s the price.
 FLAT Tech table bases are a little more expensive, but not outrageous.
 As a matter of fact, it was surprising to me how cheap they actually are considering the level of technology they offer.
 The other big thing is how easy they are to use, and that there’s essentially no maintenance.
-If you take care of these table bases, and not drag them across uneven surfaces, they will stand up to constant use.
 I really don’t know why I’d ever recommend anything else to peers looking for tables.

 “An unstable table is unique in the fact that, you don’t have to have industry experience to notice it.
 Every guest, no matter what their background is, will notice a wobbly table and be put off by it.
 You can’t ignore it!“